 What Paul Graham never dissects in his essay is that people like Paul Graham simply take it for granted that they’ll be the ones to decide where capital goes.

-Paul Graham takes it for granted that people like him will decide where capital goes.
 The rest of us poors are just along for the ride.

 In his singular defense of Silicon Valley Ideology, Paul Graham would have you believe our entire economy should run on startups.
 I think Paul Graham believes this is democracy.
 This ability to start a company, he assumes, is equally accessible to everyone, and this presumed equality of opportunity legitimizes gross wealth inequality.
 If some people are rich, it’s because they were driven to do what you are too lazy to do.